casimir/frigoligo/README.md

 ## Translations

-You can help translating Frigoligo in your language by using [Weblate](https://hosted.weblate.org/engage/frigoligo/).
+You can help translate Frigoligo into your language by using [Weblate](https://hosted.weblate.org/engage/frigoligo/).
 Please come and help!

 Note that, to be used in the application, the translation must be at least 80% complete.